Motorized Radio Telescope Project

 SDR & Signal Processing Tools

-• GNU Radio – Signal processing workflows
+• GNU Radio for signal-processing workflows

-• SDR# – Real-time signal visualization
+• SDR# for real-time signal visualization

-• Chronolapse – Image/time-lapse capture
+• Chronolapse for image and time-lapse capture

 Links to these tools are included in the Parts and Software List.